COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane until 1am, Friday 22 January.

-Timeframe for reporting an unexpected adverse event
+Time frame for reporting an unexpected adverse event

 Investigators are required to report unexpected adverse events promptly.

-The actual timing of the unexpected adverse event report will depend on the investigator's access to the AEC (via telephone, email or post) and the severity of the impact on the animals.
+The actual timing of the unexpected adverse event report will depend on the investigator's access to the AEC (via phone, email or post) and the severity of the impact on the animals.
 Report severe events and events that have implications for current activities as quickly as possible.

 If you don't have enough information to complete a detailed unexpected adverse event report immediately, consider providing a brief preliminary notification to the AEC to advise that you'll provide a fully detailed unexpected adverse event report later.